-The affected parties may include the following:
+The affected parties could include the following:

+- Consumers of rice and rice products;

+- Food industry sectors such as:

+- Importers of wholesale food ingredients;

+- Importers of processed rice products;

+- Processors and manufacturers;

+- Retailers; and

-- Consumers, particularly those who have concerns about biotechnology; - Food importers and distributors of wholesale ingredients; - The manufacturing and retail sectors of the food industry; and - Government generally, where a regulatory decision may impact on trade or WTO obligations, and enforcement agencies in particular who will need to ensure that any approved products are correctly labelled.
+- Government generally, where a regulatory decision may impact on trade or WTO obligations, and enforcement agencies in particular who will need to ensure that any approved products are correctly labelled.

-The cultivation of rice line LLRICE 62 in Australia or New Zealand could have an impact on the environment, which would need to be assessed by the Office of the Gene Technology Regulator (OGTR) in Australia, and by various New Zealand government agencies including the Environmental Risk Management Authority (ERMA) and the Ministry of Agriculture and Fisheries (MAF) before growing in either country could be permitted.
+The cultivation of rice line LLRICE62 in Australia or New Zealand could have an impact on the environment, which would need to be assessed by the Office of the Gene Technology Regulator (OGTR) in Australia, and by various New Zealand Government agencies including the Environmental Risk Management Authority (ERMA) and the Ministry of Agriculture and Fisheries (MAF) before growing in either country could be permitted.
 LLRICE62 has been developed primarily for agricultural production overseas and, at this stage, the Applicant has no plans for cultivation in either Australia or New Zealand.